polarcow285/Robot-Arm-Independent-Study/README.md

 Robot Arm Independent Study was created by **[Natalie Leung](https://github.com/polarcow)**.

-I would like to thank my adviser Mrs. Goodwin for
+Thank you to my adviser Mrs. Goodwin!